 The search for Australia's first recorded conjuring performance:

 Who was the first recorded performer of theatrical magic in Australia?
 This is a question to which the answer may never be definitively found.
 We have a number of tantalising clues, some performers whose art may only qualify as being on the fringes of magic, and the likely reality that many unnamed performers existed but will never be documented.
-This document is a work in progress, started in 1997 and most recently updated in April 2009.
 Thanks to new internet tools, making newspaper content searchable online, additional information has been located which places Monsieur Du Pree, The Wizard Of The South (1) as the earliest documented magician to perform in Australia, in 1836.
 He was followed by Powell Courtier.